Shop By Shape

 In the simplest terms, a light-emitting diode (LED) is a semiconductor device that emits light when an electric current is passed through it.
 Light is produced when the particles that carry the current (known as electrons and holes) combine within the semiconductor material.

-Business, industries, and education facilities have also begun to realise the cost effectiveness of switching over to led lighting and are replacing fluorescent lighting with led tubes, led lighting panels, and led batten lights.
-LED spot lighting is also prevalent in places like retail shops, museums, galleries and exhibitions where accent lighting is preferred as they can focus the light beam where it is needed in order to attract the eye of the visitor to the chosen product or exhibit.
+Business, industries, and education facilities have also begun to realise the cost-effectiveness of switching over to led lighting and are replacing fluorescent lighting with led tubes, led lighting panels, and led batten lights.
+LED spotlight bulbs are also prevalent in places like retail shops, museums, galleries and exhibitions.
+LED spotlights are especially popular for museum lighting and art gallery lighting, where accent lighting is preferred as they can focus the light beam where it is needed in order to attract the eye of the visitor to the chosen product or exhibit.

 Please see our LED Applications page for more information.